By Kate Pauley, MFTC

 Traditionally, forest bathing is practiced for 2 hours a day, but most of us don’t have time for that, so aim for 2 hours a week.
-Spend 15-20 minutes outside per day, just allowing yourself to be.
+Calming your anxiety involves a commitment to spend 15-20 minutes outside per day, just allowing yourself to be.
 Forest bathing is not a hike or a run, there is no destination in mind.
 Allow yourself to go wherever you feel, to smell all the smells, to inspect anything that looks interesting, to touch and feel what is around you.

 “Shinrin-yoku began as preventative medicine for the immune system, cardiovascular system, depression and anxiety, inflammation and other prevalent health problems… it has been shown to lower your heart rate and blood pressure.
 It has a whole host of positive mood effects… and generally has a strong relaxing effect” (Roberts, 2021, p.
 4).
-Forest bathing allows you to turn off your brain and relax.
+Calming your anxiety using forest bathing allows you to turn off your brain and relax.
 With anxiety, heart rate and blood pressure typically increase rapidly, but forest bathing allows them to come back down to a normal state.

 The best part is that forest bathing is completely free.
 For those of you who live in a city, there are often green spaces around that would be great for an activity like forest bathing.
 If it feels too awkward to roam around with no purpose, start by setting up a blanket and laying or sitting in the sun.
 Allow yourself to feel the elements and breathe and be out in nature.
 As you get more comfortable, incorporate some movement.
 This may look like walking around, but it could also look like stretching or napping on the earth.